syrovezhko/developer-keyboard/README.md

 # developer-keyboard

 This is the STACK OVERFLOW’S COPY / PASTE KEYBOARD allusion.
-However the devise can do a littel bit more than original.
+However the device can do a little bit more than original.
 It has one more button, Win key, for clipboard acses in default.
 You may check uot the model [here](https://a360.co/3Iui5j1).

 ## Hardvare